MARKET TRENDS

 More often than not, a trusted local lender will not only have the right loan product, but will also be able to help you understand exactly “how much” home you can afford.

-Further, a trusted local lender will help you navigate certain intricacies of the lending process, including appraisals and draws.
+Further, a trusted local lender will help you navigate certain intricacies of the lending process, including appraisals, draws, and inspections, which will be important to understand before you begin construction.

 So, what kind of loan products are available for those seeking to build a custom home?
 Perhaps the most common is the Construction Loan.